Vyral/justin-udy/_posts/2026-01-09-What-Is-the-Best-Time-of-Year-To-Sell-My-Home.md

 **1\.
 Consider selling in low-competition months.** In many neighborhoods in 2026, January and February could actually serve as strong selling windows.
 This is because inventory tends to be low, yet serious homebuyers remain active, especially those who didn’t find a home last fall.

 When competition is low, quality homes have the opportunity to stand out.
 In contrast, a crowded market can cause even excellent properties to get overlooked.
-Therefore, if you're ready to sell, the best time might be right now.
+Therefore, if you’re ready to sell, the best time might be right now.

 {% include pullquote.html %}

 **2\.
-Follow your local market.** National news talks a lot about mortgage rates and trends, but it's your local neighborhood that tells the real story.
+Follow your local market.** National news talks a lot about mortgage rates and trends, but it’s your local neighborhood that tells the real story.
 Some areas are heating up due to job growth, new development, or migration, while others may be cooling down as inventory builds.

 To identify your ideal selling window, pay attention to: